szabgab/wis-python-course-2024-11/README.md

 ### Language

-The standard language of WIS and of this course is English.
+The default teaching language of WIS and of this course is English.

+In writing please stick to English.

-However, when on one-on-one conversions I'd be happy to speak in Hebrew, Hungarian, Spanish, or Ladino as well.
+If and when we have one-on-one conversions I'd be happy to speak in Hebrew, Hungarian, Spanish, or Ladino as well.

 ### Bring your own computer!